This chapter is remixed from Basic Kitchen and Food Service Management by The BC Cook Articulation Committee.

 - When is the item to be used?

 - Which supplier has the best price and the best quality?
 Where an item is purchased should be determined by the price and the quality of the available supplies.
-When ordering supplies, it is advisable to get prices from at least three sources, then purchase from the supplier who quotes the best price for comparable quality.
+When ordering supplies, it is advisable to get prices from at least three sources, then purchase from the supplier who quotes the best price for a comparable quality.

 - When will the item be delivered?
-Depending on the distance of the food service establishment from the supplier, delivery may take hours or days.
+Depending on the distance of the food service establishment from the supplier, the delivery may take hours or days.
 Remember, it is extremely difficult to maintain food quality and consistency if you do not know when your order will be delivered.
 For this reason, menu planning and a running inventory are two of the most important aspects of purchasing procedures.

 Specifications should be written for nearly every item that is purchased.
 This is critical is the foodservice operation receives federal funding as is the case for some education and healthcare facilities.
 Writing specifications can be a demanding and time-consuming job, especially for many different food and supply items, equipment, chemicals, and so on.